lincgeek/bashpodder/README.md

 ## Todo
 * Add support for multiple users
     * [DONE] External config files
-    * System-wide config file so that root can change defaults for everyone?
+    * [DONE] System-wide config file so that root can change defaults for everyone?
 * Add support for verbosity
     * Say what's being downloaded
     * Allow lables in config file?